find your perfect LLM program

 Are you an International student wanting to study an LLM in Europe or the UK?

-There’s good news here as the conditions in the UK and the EU will remain the same for international students with their tuition fees and visa regulations remaining unchanged since Brexit.
+There’s good news here, as the conditions in the UK and the EU have remained the same for international students with their tuition fees and visa regulations remaining unchanged since Brexit.
 Therefore, International students will be under the same financial and visa circumstances as EU students, so see the previous section for further information on costs and eligibility requirements.

 What does Brexit mean for Erasmus students?

 The UK stopped being an Erasmus program country once Brexit happened, therefore UK students are no longer able to participate in the Erasmus program.

 The Turing Scheme is the UK government’s global program to study and work abroad, including at universities in the EU.
 The scheme provides funding for international opportunities in education and training across the world.